DJRGVC/Vortex-Generators/README.md

 **EECS 106A - Introduction to Robotics**
 **UC Berkeley - Fall 2025**

-**Team Members:** Daniel Grant, Justin Peck, Harihan Karthikeyan and Ethan Zuo
+**Team Members:** Daniel Grant, Justin Peck, and Harihan Karthikeyan

 ## Table of Contents